PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-22 11:19:29
+Last updated: 2024-04-22 11:20:02
-Random Quote: Neither one of us are gonna say, "Hey, how's it going?" or "Good to see you!"
-Because it really will be good to see you. - Barney Stinson
+Random Quote: I guess, if we're splitting hairs, then technically... there was a plurality to the times I've lied to women for sex-having-purposes. - Barney Stinson